 Surveys and focus groups are also useful tools, particularly for capturing perceptions and views on a project and the impact it has had on people.

 There are also ways you can use monitoring on an ongoing basis to gather data about users and customers.
-Online advertising can be monitored and targeted appropriately through Facebook and Google Analytics.
+Online advertising can be monitored and targeted appropriately through social media and data analytics across digital platforms.
 A loyalty card system can provide data on where and how people are spending money, allowing you to target promotions.
-Automatic footfall counters, whether on a street or at a venue or attraction, can provide a regular measure of how busy your town centre is (for more information on generating data about your town centre, see Go Digital).
+Automatic footfall counters, whether on a street or at a venue or attraction, can provide a regular measure of how busy your town centre is (for more information on generating and using data about your town centre, see Go Digital).

 An economic impact assessment (EIA) can measure your project’s contribution to the local, regional or national economy, such as the number of jobs created.
 This uses detailed data about direct and indirect spending associated with the project, so you may want to seek specialist help from an economic development consultant.
 This article from the Scottish Parliament Information Centre provides more information about what goes into an EIA.